ndcrd/godot_tracy/doc/guide.md

 1. `FrameMark;` Is used to tell tracy the beginning of the frame.
 Tracy will split the work per each frame so you can review any specific frame.
 1. `ZoneScoped;` Is used to mark a specific function.
 1. `TracyMessage;` Is used to log an event.
-This is really useful to report some useful information to know the exact application status.[A link to that custom anchor](#my-custom-anchor-point)
+This is really useful to report some useful information to know the exact application status.

 > Note 1: Alot more commands are available, for example you can customize the zone name, or add extra information (like the node_path, or the function arguments values, etc..).
 Please review the tracy documentation.